mz3r0/front-end/terms-dictionary/util/README.md

-Original markdown causes the following output when generating the JSON.
+The original markdown file from [ephraimduncan's repo](https://github.com/ephraimduncan/awesome-developer-dictionary) causes the following output when generating the JSON.
 There should be no output, so I changed some `-` characters into proper em-dashes.

 Output for `original.md`
 ```